-FDP\ACF.1/TRM Security attribute based access control
+FDP ACF.1/TRM Security attribute based access control

+Dependencies: FDP\ACC.1 Subset access control

+FMT\MSA.3 Static attribute initialization

+FDP\ACF.1.1 /TRM The TSF shall enforce the Access Control SFP to objects based on the following:

+1. Subjects:

+a.
+Terminal

+b.
+PACE terminal

+c.
+Extended Inspection System

+2. Objects:

-Hierarchical to: Dependencies: No other components FDP_ACC.1 Subset access control; fulfilled by FDP_ACC.1/TRM FMT_MSA.3 Static attribute initialization FDP_ACF.1.1 /TRM The TSF shall enforce the Access Control SFP to objects based on the following: Subjects: a.
-Terminal, b.
-BIS-PACE c.
-Extended Inspection System, 2.
-Objects: a. data in EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, EF.COM and EF.SOD of the logical travel document b. data in EF.DG3 of the logical travel document c. data in EF.DG4 of the logical travel document d.
-All TOE intrinsic secret cryptographic keys stored in the travel document 3.
-Security attributes: a.
-PACE authentication, b.
+a. data in EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, EF.SOD and EF.COM of the logical DigitalIdentity document, b. data in EF.DG3 of the logical DigitalIdentity document.

+c. data in EF.DG4 of the logical DigitalIdentity document,

+d. all TOE intrinsic secret cryptographic keys stored in the DigitalIdentity document, a.
+PACE PIN Authentication b.
 Terminal Authentication v.1 c.
+Authorisation of the Terminal d.
+Chip Authentication v1

+3. Security attributes:

+FDP\ACF.1.2 /TRM

-Authorization of the Terminal.
-FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed A BIS-PACE is allowed to read data objects fr
+The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:

+- A PACE Terminal is allowed to read data objects from FDP\ACF.1.1/TRM according to [ICAO-9303] after at least successful PACE authentication as required by FIA UAU.1/PACE. - A PACE Terminal is allowed to read data objects 2a) of FDP\ACF.1.1/TRM according to [SPECDI] only after a successful PACE authentication followed by Chip Authentication v1 as required by FIA\UAU.1/PACE.
+This rule is not applicable for EF.DG14. - A PACE Terminal is allowed to read data objects 2b) and 2c) of FDP\ACF.1.1/TRM according to [SPECDI] only after a successful PACE authentication followed by Chip Authentication v1 and Terminal Authentication v.1 as required by FIA\UAU.1/PACE.

+FDP\ACF.1.3 /TRM

-- /TRM subjects and controlled objects is allowed:A BIS-PACE is allowed to read data objects from FDP\ACF.1.1/TRM according to [ICAO-TR-SAC],after a successful PACE authentication as required by FIA\UAU.1/PACE. - FDP\ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.
+The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.

+FDP\ACF.1.4 /TRM

-FDP\ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules:
+The TSF shall explicitly deny access of subjects to objects based on the following additional rules:

-- 1. Any terminal being not authenticated as PACE authenticated BIS-PACE is not allowed to read, to write, to modify, to use any User Data stored on the travel document. - 2.
-Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document. - 3.
-Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP\ACF.1.1/TRM. - 4.
-Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2c) of FDP\ACF.1.1/TRM.

-- 5. Nobody is allowed to read the data objects 2d) of FDP\ACF.1.1/TRM. - 6.
-Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4
+- Any terminal being not authenticated at least as PACE authenticated PACE Terminal is not allowed to read, to write, to modify, to use any user data stored on the DigitalIdentity document. - 2.
+Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the DigitalIdentity document. - Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP\ACF.1.1/TRM. - 4.
+Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2c) of FDP\ACF.1.1/TRM. - 5.
+Nobody is allowed to read the data objects 2d) of FDP ACF.1.1/TRM. - 6.
+Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4.